-Provision for Non-Domestic Rates successful appeals against valuations - Following guidance from the Department of Communities and Local Government (DCLG), and in line with proper accounting practice, the Collection Fund has made a provision of £7.115m (£5.334m as at 31 March 2020) for successful appeals against business rates valuations, of which Wokingham's share is £3.506m (£3.947m as at 31 March 2020).
+Provision for Non-Domestic Rates successful appeals against valuations - Following guidance from the Department for Levelling Up, Housing and Communities (DLUHC), and in line with proper accounting practice, the Collection Fund has made a provision of £4.988m (£7.155m as at 31 March 2021) for successful appeals against business rates valuations, of which Wokingham's share is £2.444m (£3.506m as at 31 March 2021).

-Dilapidation - A provision for dilapidation costs on buildings for Council lease of £0.217m (£0.217m as at 31 March 2020).
+Dilapidation - A provision for dilapidation costs on buildings for Council lease of £0.217m (£0.217m as at 31 March 2021).
 As contracts may specify the building must be returned to their original condition at the end of the lease.
 This also includes terminating leases where necessary.

 Wokingham Borough Council is a Member of the MMI (Municipal Mutual Insurance) Scheme of Arrangement, which was put in place following MMI's insolvency in 1992.
 It relates to historic insurance claims for mesothelioma caused by asbestos and those claims that may have been incurred but not yet reported.
-A provision of £0.409m (31 March 2020 £0.409m) is held for this purpose.
+A provision at 31 March 2022 of £0.390m (31 March 2021 £0.409m) is held for this purpose.